 - 1) The operation of VideoRay is intuitive and simple.
 The joystick controls variable speed forward and reverse thrust.
 Push the joystick forward to move VideoRay forward.
 Pull the joystick back to back up. - 2) Steering VideoRay is accomplished by moving the joystick left or right.
-Additionally, the joystick rotates (third axis control) to control the light intensity. - 3) The Depth Control knob on the left-hand side of the controller controls the vertical thruster.
+Additionally, the joystick rotates (third axis control) to enhance control capabilities, but it is not necessary to use these capabilities on your first dive.
+See Section 6 for more details about the third axis control. - 3) The Depth Control knob on the left-hand side of the controller controls the vertical thruster.
 Rotating the knob from the center detent position controls the depth of the dive.
 Rotating the knob toward "Down" increases the depth.
 Rotating the knob toward "Up" causes the VideoRay to move toward the surface.
-VideoRay should be ballasted to always float upwards slowly, so a slight continuous downward thrust is necessary to dive or to maintain a constant depth.
+VideoRay should be ballasted to always float upwards slowly, so continuous downward thrust is necessary to dive or to maintain a constant depth.
+When using Automatic Depth Control, the default mode, the controller will maintain a constant depth for you.
+See Section 6.2.2 for more information about using Auto Depth Control and manual depth control.

 Note: Inadequate ballast will cause VideoRay to float high in the water.
 When this happens the vertical thruster may not be sufficiently submerged to provide adequate downward thrust, and a rather impressive "water fountain" effect will result.
 Add more weight to the ballast if this is a problem.
-See Section 7.5 for tips on proper adjusting the ballast. - 4) The intensity of the lights may be adjusted by rotating the joystick.
+See Section 7.5 for tips on proper adjusting the ballast.